ericmailr/twitter/README.md

 tweet -- content, tweeter_id
 belongs_to :tweeter, class_name: "User"
-has_many :comments, as: :post
+has_many :tweets
-has_many :likes, as: :post
+has_many :likes
-has_many :retweets, as: :post
+has_many :retweets

-retweet -- post_type:string, post_id:integer, retweeter_id
+retweet -- retweeter_id
 belongs_to :retweeter, class_name: "User"
-belongs_to :post, polymorphic: true has_many :comments, as: :post has_many :likes, as: :post
+belongs_to :tweet
+has_many :tweets
+has_many :likes

 like -- liker_id:integer, tweet_id
 belongs_to :liker, class_name: "User"

-//belongs_to :post, polymorphic: true

-Should I have a post model?